area17/twill/docs/content/1_documentation/2_getting-started/index.md

+# Getting started

-# Environment Requirements
+## Environment requirements

 Twill `2.x` is compatible with Laravel versions `5.8` to `8`, running on PHP 7.1 and above.
 As a dependency to your own application, Twill shares Laravel's [server requirements](https://laravel.com/docs/8.x/deployment#server-requirements).

 ## Development